 Basically you have to mount your installation in the Live CD and do this (after chrooting into it with eg arch-chroot /mnt):

-Updated by fchmmr almost 7 years ago
+Updated by fchmmr about 7 years ago

 Basde on suggestion from alfplayer in IRC chat, this may be a necessary step after each kernel upgrade (when new linux-libre versions are installed), for users of GPT and syslinux bootloader.